 My usual distance for testing functioning and accuracy is 21-feet (7 yards), as this is an accepted combat distance.
 I first fire three rounds for sighting and then switch to a new target for testing.
 The target used for this test was the ST4 100-yard Precision Rifle Target by National Target Company as a backer and Shoot-N-C Reactive Targets by Birchwood Casey.

-Firing was slow fire, two-handed, unsupported for the test.
+The firing was slow fire, two-handed, unsupported for the test.
 I was confident in the XDM shooting where I pointed.

 I had two choices in ammunition; Winchester White Box 115-grain FMJ and Georgia Arms 124-grain JHP.
 I felt either one should give me a good indication of what the XDM would do but, more importantly, show you what the results were.